 *These were the pan drippings and bits from a whole chicken I cooked.
-I poured the pan drippings into a container and tossed them into the refrigerator until I was ready to use.
+I poured the pan drippings into a container and tossed them into the refrigerator until I was ready to use them.
 You can also freeze them until ready to use.
-If you don’t have chicken bits, you can always use any other meat you might have- just be sure it contains no onions, garlic or other “dangerous” items dogs should not eat.
+If you don’t have chicken bits, you can always use any other meat you might have- be sure it contains no onions, garlic, or other “dangerous” items dogs should not eat.
 The third option is to use whole pieces of chicken or any other meat.
 Just make sure it’s cooled before processing.

 - In a food processor, add yogurt and chicken bits.
 Process about 1 minute or until smooth.